seanbao/mnemonas/docs/webdav-compatibility.en.md

 Some write requests may return a successful status after the visible mutation is committed while a later persistence or cleanup step fails.
 In that case, MnemoNAS sends an HTTP `Warning` header rather than rewriting the committed mutation as a full failure.
 Covered warning values include `199 MnemoNAS "workspace mutation persistence incomplete"`, `199 MnemoNAS "delete cleanup incomplete"`, and `199 MnemoNAS "trash delete cleanup incomplete"`.

+Same-origin URI handling:

+- `Destination` headers on `COPY` / `MOVE` and tagged URIs in lock-related `If` headers must point to the current WebDAV host.
+- Absolute-path references with the WebDAV prefix, such as `/dav/path`, are also accepted.
+- Bare relative references are rejected.
+Even references that look WebDAV-prefixed, such as `dav/path`, must be written as `/dav/path` or as a same-origin absolute URI.
-Same-origin URI handling: `Destination` headers on `COPY` / `MOVE` and tagged URIs in lock-related `If` headers must point to the current WebDAV host.
-Default ports (HTTP 80 and HTTPS 443) may be omitted or written explicitly.
-Scheme-relative URIs such as `//host/dav/path` are accepted only when the host matches and both sides omit the port, or when both sides use the same explicit port.
-A single FQDN trailing dot on the host name is treated as the same host, while repeated trailing dots are rejected.
-URI paths are decoded once; `.` and `..` path segments are rejected, and backslashes are normalized as path separators before prefix and permission-boundary checks.
+- Default ports (HTTP 80 and HTTPS 443) may be omitted or written explicitly.
+- Scheme-relative URIs such as `//host/dav/path` are accepted only when the host matches and both sides omit the port, or when both sides use the same explicit port.

-Authentication: `auth_type = "users"` accepts MnemoNAS user credentials, maps regular users' mount root to their `home_dir`, lists top-level navigation entries for granted shared directories at the mount root, applies matching directory access rules for shared paths, makes guest accounts read-only, and enforces user quotas for PUT/COPY/MOVE writes into `home_dir`.
-Ancestor entries synthesized for nested grants are read-only navigation; writes still require a matching write grant.
-Shared-path capacity limits are handled by directory quotas. `auth_type = "basic"` remains the global service-credential compatibility mode.
+- A single FQDN trailing dot on the host name is treated as the same host, while repeated trailing dots are rejected.
+- URI paths are decoded once; control characters and `.` or `..` path segments are rejected, and backslashes are normalized as path separators before prefix and permission-boundary checks.

+Authentication:

+- `auth_type = "users"` accepts MnemoNAS user credentials.
+- Regular users' mount root maps to their `home_dir`.
+- Granted shared directories appear as top-level navigation entries at the mount root.
+- Shared paths apply the matching directory access rules.
+Guest accounts are read-only.
+- PUT/COPY/MOVE writes into `home_dir` enforce user quotas; shared-path capacity limits are handled by directory quotas.
+- Ancestor entries synthesized for nested grants are read-only navigation.
+Writes still require a matching write grant.
+- `auth_type = "basic"` remains the global service-credential compatibility mode.

+Response security headers:

+- File responses, directory HTML listings, and `PROPFIND` / `PROPPATCH` / `LOCK` XML responses set `X-Content-Type-Options: nosniff`.
+- Responses that include user file names or paths also set a sandboxed `Content-Security-Policy` to limit script, object, and frame capabilities when a WebDAV URL is opened directly in a browser.
+Standard WebDAV clients generally ignore these browser security headers.

 ## Protocol Status